 This remarkable feature is responsible for never-seen-before functionality that allows you to, for example, apply correct deconvolution to heavily processed data.
-The deconvolution module "simply" travels back in time to a point where the data was still linear (normally deconvolution can only correctly be applied to linear data!).
+The deconvolution module "simply" travels back in time to a point where the data was still linear (deconvolution can only correctly be applied to linear data!).
 Once travelled back in time, deconvolution is applied and then Tracking forward-propagates the changes.
 The result is exactly what your processed data would have looked like with if you had applied deconvolution earlier and then processed it further.

 Because you initiated deconvolution at a later stage than normally can be the case, the deconvolution module can take into account how you further processed the image after it normally should have been invoked.
 The deconvolution module now has knowledge about a future it normally is not privy to in any other software.
-Specifically, that knowledge of the future tells it exactly how you stretched and modified every pixel - including its noise component - after the time its job should have been done.
+Specifically, that knowledge of the future, tells it exactly how you stretched and modified every pixel - including its noise component - after the time its job should have been done.

 What does this look like in practice?
 It looks like a deconvolution routine that just "magically" brings into focus what it can.
-No local supports, luminance masks, or selective blending needed.
-No exaggerated noise grain, just enhanced detail.
+No sub-optimal local supports needed, no subjective luminance masks needed, no selective blending needed.
+There is no exaggerated noise grain, just enhanced detail; objectively better results, in less time, with less hassle.